videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/upload-fetch-temporary-file.md

 ### `fetchBase64File()`

-- By using `fetchBase64File()` function of `useFile` hook, you can retrieve your file from Videosdk's Temporary storage.
+- By using the `fetchBase64File()` function of the `useFile` hook, you can retrieve your file from Videosdk's Temporary storage.

 - You have to pass `fileUrl` which is returned by `uploadBase64File()` function and `token` as parameter to retrieve file.